Aliso Canyon Oil Field: 2015–2016 methane gas blowout

 A dramatic break somewhere along the length of an 8,750-foot injection well casing resulted in a gigantic methane eruption from the field on October 23, 2015, allowing the escape of around 60 million cubic feet of methane per day at first, before the pressure was reduced.
 The well, Standard Sesnon 25 ("SS 25") had originally been installed in 1953, and reworked as a gas injection well in 1973, but lacked a blowout prevention valve, as it had not been considered a priority given the well's position, at the time, far from a populated area.
 Fallout from the methane cloud, in the form of oily droplets and persistent noxious odors, caused the evacuation of over 6,000 families, who relocated to hotels and other rentals at SoCalGas's expense throughout the region.
 Another 10,000 homes received air-purification systems at the company's expense.
 On Dec.
 4, 2015, SoCalGas commenced drilling a relief well to stop the natural gas blowout by plugging the damaged well at its base.
 The relief well intercepted the base of the well on Feb.
 11, 2016, and the company began pumping heavy fluids to temporarily control the flow of gas out of the well.
 SoCalGas was able to plug the leak permanently on February 18, 2016.
-Overall the well is estimated to have released over 100,000 metric tons of natural gas, the largest such release in U.S. history.
+Overall the well is estimated to have released over 120,000 metric tons of natural gas, the largest such release in U.S. history.

 In March 2016, Termo Company was fined $75,000 for piping in methane emissions from another natural gas leak in what the Division of Oil, Gas, and Geothermal Resources called "brazen and intentional violations of state law".

 Governor of California Jerry Brown issued an executive order banning natural gas injection until all of the wells were thoroughly tested for corrosion and leaks.
-On May 10 2016, Governor Brown signed Senate Bill 380, introduced in the California State Senate by Fran Pavley, into law.
+On May 10, 2016, Governor Brown signed Senate Bill 380, introduced in the California State Senate by Fran Pavley, into law.
 The bill extended the moratorium on gas injection, and requires the state to consider permanently shutting down this gas storage facility.

+The storage started operating again at reduced capacity of 29 Bcf in 2017, increased to 41 Bcf in 2021, and to in 68 Bcf in 2023.